filkuzmanovski/gratipay.com/README.md

 NOTE: The amounts must be encoded as a string (rather than a number).
 Additionally, currently, the only supported platform is 'gratipay'.

 This endpoint requires authentication.
-Look for your API key on your [profile page](https://gratipay.com/about/me/account), and pass it as the basic auth username.
+Look for your user ID and API key on your [account page](https://gratipay.com/about/me/account), and pass them using basic auth.
 E.g.:

 ```
 curl https://gratipay.com/foobar/tips.json \
-    -u API_KEY: \
+    -u $userid:$api_key \
     -X POST \
     -d'[{"username":"bazbuz", "platform":"gratipay", "amount": "1.00"}]' \
     -H"Content-Type: application/json"